High Blood Pressure - Medical Condition

 The management of hypertension includes lifestyle changes and the use of medications.
 Proper treatment of high blood pressure can add years to a person’s life.
 Controlling blood pressure with medications can decrease the risk of stroke and heart disease.

-Medications used to lower blood pressure include diuretics (e.g., hydrochlorothiazide*), beta-blockers (e.g., atenolol, metoprolol), ACE inhibitors (e.g., ramipril, enalapril, lisinopril), calcium channel blockers (e.g., nifedipine, amlodipine), angiotensin II receptor blockers (e.g., losartan, valsartan), and direct renin inhibitors (e.g., aliskiren).
+Medications used to lower blood pressure include diuretics (e.g., hydrochlorothiazide*, furosemide, or spironolactone), beta-blockers (e.g., atenolol, metoprolol), ACE inhibitors (e.g., ramipril, enalapril, lisinopril), calcium channel blockers (e.g., nifedipine, amlodipine), angiotensin II receptor blockers (e.g., losartan, valsartan), direct renin inhibitors (e.g., aliskiren), or when the blood pressure is excessively high, direct vasodilators (e. g., hydralazine).

 People who have other risk factors, especially those who have diabetes or have already suffered heart damage, may be started on medications even if their blood pressure is below "official" hypertensive levels.